 Q: How do I register as a Lone Scout in TAC?

 A: Register by paper application for both the Lone Scout and the appropriate Lone Scout Counselor (usually a parent) with a current Youth Protection Form uploaded to their district’s Sharefile portal.
-Paper applications are found here (youth) and here (adult).
-District Sharefile links are found here.
+Paper applications are found here: Youth / Adult.
+Click for District Sharefile links.

 Q: How is advancement reporting done?

 At this time, Lone Scouts are not enabled for Advancement Sync in Scoutbook.
-Therefore, all Lone Scouts must use the Advancement Report form, found here.
+Therefore, all Lone Scouts must use the Advancement Report form.
 Make sure to write LONE on the unit number field.
 When complete, email the form to TACemail@example.com.

 Q: Who are the main points of contact for lone scouts?

-Finally, be sure to read through the Lone Scout Guidebook, found here.
+Finally, be sure to read through the Lone Scout Guidebook.

 © 2018 Transatlantic Council - Boy Scouts of America – All Rights Reserved